- Kitchen >

 What makes wood a good countertop material?

 It is readily available and sustainable and comes in an endless variety of colors, species, shapes and finishes.
 It’s warmer to the touch than any other counter surface.
-It can be cut, fabricated, and installed easily by a carpenter, so it may be less expensive and faster to procure and install than stone and solid surface alternatives.
-The color and character improve with age.
+It can be cut, fabricated, and installed easily by a carpenter, so it may be less expensive and faster to procure than stone and solid surface alternatives.
+The color and character of wood countertops improve with age.
 And it can be sanded, refinished, and touched up with relative ease.

 What are its pros?

-You can cut and eat and do almost anything on it.
+You can cut and eat and do almost anything on wood countertops.
 It’s also quieter; you won’t hear banging or clinking sounds when pans or glasses are placed on it (and breakage is less likely should glasses or other items fall).
 Wood is not vulnerable to citrus, as some stones are, and many species are naturally heat-resistant.
-When properly sealed, it also offers natural, anti-bacterial benefits.
+When properly sealed, wood countertops also offer natural, anti-bacterial benefits.
 Lastly, with so many looks—striped, end-grain cubes, solid tops with “live edge” detailing—wood countertops are as comfortable in modern kitchens as they are in traditional ones.

 The best finishes are the natural ones that require oiling 2-3 times a year—or more.
 Some people don’t like so-called live finishes.
 Wood must also be kept dry around sink areas and after spills.